fraser-lab/fraser-lab.github.io/courses/pubs/pubs_2014/index.md

 **Course Goals:**

 The goal of the course is to provide an immersive, hands-on experience in the context of genuine research questions.
-As articulated by [Vale and colleagues](http://www.sciencemag.org/content/338/6114/1542.long), there are tremendous advantages when graduate students work "pursuing a research question with unknown answers and uncertain outcomes, students and faculty combine their wits and skills to design experiments, evaluate progress, and troubleshoot along the way".
+As articulated by [Vale and colleagues](/static/pdf/courses/methods/2012_vale.pdf), there are tremendous advantages when graduate students work "pursuing a research question with unknown answers and uncertain outcomes, students and faculty combine their wits and skills to design experiments, evaluate progress, and troubleshoot along the way".
 These advantages are likely to be common accross [all learning levels](http://blogs.kqed.org/mindshift/2014/09/can-project-based-learning-close-gaps-in-science-education/).
 In our course, teams may use whatever literature, software, and resources that are available publicly, and are encouraged to write their own scripts and software where necessary.
 The "official" language of the class is [python](https://www.python.org) - beginners should try [Learn Python The Hard Way](http://learnpythonthehardway.org/book/), people with a background in other languages should try [Google's python course](https://developers.google.com/edu/python/).
 The QB3 Berkeley [intensive python course](http://intro-prog-bioinfo-2014.wikispaces.com/) provides many biological examples.
 Students should be comfortable with basic syntax and scripting prior to the start of instruction.

 In **module 1**, each team will be provided an "unknown" chemical perturbation.
 Using deep mutational profiling, each team will measure the fitness of all possible individual point mutants of ubiquitin, an essential protein that is a key cellular integrator of stress.
-Upon processing the sequencing data, each team willperform comparisons against a reference dataset.
+Upon processing the sequencing data, each team will perform comparisons against a reference dataset.

 In **module 2**, teams will compare their data against the datasets of other teams and perform microscopy experiments to determine whether their stress response elicits a multimodal response in growth rate.
 This module will reinforce core concepts of ensemble vs. single observation measurements at many levels of biophysics and systems biology.